-Prior to seeking approval to initiate or resume in-person activities, efforts should be made to modify existing procedures to incorporate remote interactions to the greatest extent feasible.
+Prior to seeking approval to initiate or resume in-person activities, efforts should be made to incorporate remote interactions to the greatest extent feasible.
 Such modifications include, but are not limited to:

 - The use of questionnaires, interviews or surveys delivered online, by telephone or Zoom rather than in-person.